Enter the $6.1 billon app installation market by turning device manufacturers into publishers.

 The business needed consumers to install and open mobile applications as an alternative to the current OEM process.
 As a result, earning revenue for both the startup and device manufacturers.
 But I was unsure how people would react when their Android device promoted something new—this had to match users' existing behavior or encourage a change.
 To reduce uncertainty, I proposed an iterative approach of design ⇒ prototype ⇒ evaluate.
 These are the steps I took to make this happen:

 Participants quickly skipped over every app-focused prototype because the suggested content felt random and irrelevant.
 One quote summarized the fundamental problem with this approach: “Don’t ask for my favorite apps…I’d already get them myself”.
-This feedback challenged our beliefs and, more importantly, it allowed us to rapidly generate new ideas.
+This feedback challenged my beliefs and, more importantly, it allowed me to rapidly generate new ideas.

 After a few prototyping cycles, I learned that people are painfully aware of pre-loaded software.
 Simply displaying a catalog of mobile apps isn't an engaging experience.
 When I integrated customization into the prototype, users responded positively by browsing different options that suited their preference.
-Continuous iteration took us from the initial strategy to a product design that could resonate with consumers.
+Continuous iteration elevated a nascent product design into something that could resonate with consumers.